pablofrizzi/Todo-app/README.md

 # Todo app

-My version of famous Todo List.
+My version of the famous Todo List.
 Inputs can be both edited and deleted.
-I used JQUERY for functionality and animations and BOOTSTRAP for look and responsiveness.
+I used jQuery for functionality and animations whereas Bootstrap for look and responsiveness.